 As far as we know the Italians still had World War I-era chemical weapns like mustard gas.
 Even after signing the Geneva Protocol (1925), the Italians chenical weapons before World War II.
 The Italians used chemical weapons on the Libyan resistance (1920s).
 And they used them agsinst the Ethiopians (1935).
 Mustard gas was extensively employed.
 Italian invasion forces dropped mustard gas bombs, sprayed it from airplanes, and spread it in powdered form on the ground.
 There were an estimated 15,000 Ethiopian casualties, mostly from the mustard gas.
 The chemical weapons played a substantial role in the Italian victory.
 Italian commanders extensevly used poison gas in Ethiopia .
 We are not sure yet about Del Bono, but Badoglio used it extensively.
 (The Allies in 1943 made a deal with Badoglio to overthrow Musolini.)
 The Italian Ministry of Defence did not admit until 1995 that poison gas had been used by the Italian Air Force.
 [Del Boca] This was a clear violation of the Geneva Protocol which Italy had signed.
 Reports were published in the British press, but Italians diplomats mananaged to descredit the reports (even though the reports were accurate).
 Here the British Government plaeyd a role as at the time they were still hopeful of Mussolini helping to moderate Hitler.

-Criticism was especially heated in Britain which, still thinking about World War I, people were truly shocked by Italy's use of poison-gas as well as deliberate bombing of Red Cross hospitals and ambulances--especially the British Red Cross Unit.
-[Waley]
+Criticism was especially heated in Britain where, still thinking about World War I, people were truly shocked by Italy's use of poison-gas.
+The Italians also deliberate bombed well marked Red Cross hospitals and ambulances--especially the British Red Cross Unit.
+[Waley] They also bombed the Swedish ambulance and field hospital.

 Mussolini claimed that his expansionst policies were not different from that of other European colonial powers in Africa.
 The Italian invasion was widely condemned at the League of Nations more than 50 other countries.
 The invasion gave rise to world-wide indignation, but nor military support for Ethiopia.
 The British pushed in the League of Nations for scantions.
 The French played lip service, but were more interested in Italaian support for their efforts to limit Hitler.
 An oil embargo which might have affected the Italian war effort was not approved, provably for that reason.
 [Davidson, p.
 130.]
 The Italians were condenmed by the League of Nations and then walked out of the organization.
 Mussolini was offened at this treatment.
 Hitler made it clear that Germany symphathized.
 Haile Selassie spoke at the League of Nations (June 30, 1936).
 He was introduced by the President of the Assembly as "His Imperial Majesty, the Emperor of Ethiopia" ("Sa Majesté Imperiale, l'Empereur d'Ethiopie").
 A group of Italian journalists present began jeering and insulting him.
 The Romanian Chairman, Nicolae Titulescu, reacted to the bbreach of decorum.
 He ordered, "Show the savages the door!" ("A la porte les sauvages!")
 The Emperor gave a unforgettable speech.
 He denounced the Italian agression and sharply criticizing the world community for inaxtion.
 The conclusion of his speech would be picked by the newsree;s, "It is us today.
 It will be you tomorrow."